hans-jorg/efm32gg-stk3700-gcc-cmsis/X43-NAND-Flash/README.md

 The EBI handles the data and address pins, the read and write pins, the latch signal pins and the acknowledge pins, including timing.

-The EBI support many data and addressing modes:
+The EBI in the EFM32 Giant Geckt supports many data and addressing modes:

 * D8A8: 8-bin non-multiplexed data bus, 8-bit addressing mode
 * D16A16ALE: 16-bit multiplexed data and address mode